sportsclimbs/grades/content/lists/uk-routes.md

 5. The second ascent of *The Wild West* (8c+) at Raven Tor by Will Bosi
 6. The fourth ascent (first British repeat) of *Northern Lights* (9a) at Kilnsey by Will Bosi.
 7. The ninth ascent of Progress (8c+) by Eder Lomba Lopez de Ipiña.
 He suggests a downgrade after using new kneebar beta.
+8. The tenth ascent of Progress by Josh Ibbetson
+9. The elevent ascent of Progress by Ted Kingsnorth.

 Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson have been getting close to the first repeat of Steve McClure's *Rainman* (9b) and Will Bosi has got very close to making the second ascent of Steve McClure's *Mutation* (9a/+) at Raven Tor.

+In June Eder repeated *Progress* at Kilnsey finding new kneebar rests on this power-endurance route.
+He thinks this makes a substantial difference to the difficulty saying it is now comparable in difficulty to *True North*, the 8c some 10m to the R of *Progress*.
+The route saw two subsequent ascents by Josh Ibbetson and Ted Kingsnorth, both employing kneebars with kneepads.
+Ted Kingsnorth felt for him the route was still worth 8c+:

+> Important to mention I used a kneebar recently found by @ederlomba at the 6th bolt which allows a shake in each arm which defo helps but it’s not amazing, not hands off for me at least!
+Plus you need to climb the meat of the hard climbing to get there.
+I still think the route holds its grade despite this.

+Currently *Northern Lights* is seeing serious attempts by Ryan Pasquill, Ben Moon, Eder Lomba Lopez de Ipiña and Josh Ibbetson.
+All have made strong redpoint goes with Ryan and Ben falling above the last bolt.

 {{< data/uk-routes >}}